We are Sacha & Sofia, in charge of our lives and a mostly off-grid farm.

 A "workawayer" is who - in our presence - lives with us on the farm and helps us - as defined by this platform.

-- We will provide for all of the regular groceries and farm foods but we do expect you to join into the efforts for cooking and clearing up and that's both on "work days" and on "free days" !!!
+- We will provide for all of the regular farm foods and groceries but we do expect you to join into the efforts for cooking and clearing up and that's both on "work days" and on "free days" !!!

-- You will be able to join us when we go out to town and join the many cultural events the city offers !
+- You will be able to join us when we go out to town and join the cultural events the city offers (Covid situations permitting) !

 - We have two single beds for workawayers which are in the common room/kitchen: please read more details under "accomodation".